-Not long after founding the Vanguard Group in 1974, a company that now handles nearly $5 trillion in assets, Bogle established the First Index Investment Trust, the first to be built around the S & P500.
-This introduced a low-cost, passive approach to investing and, in the process, leveled the playing field for the “small-time” investors of the world.
-His common-sense financial philosophy and disdain for corporate excess (high broker fees, non-transparent and unethical practices, etc.) sparked a revolution that allowed millions to save and invest for retirement.
+Not long after founding the Vanguard Group in 1974, a company that now handles nearly $5 trillion in assets, Bogle established the First Index Investment Trust.
+This was the first to be built around the S & P500.
+Bogle’s creation introduced a low-cost, passive approach to investing.
+This leveled the playing field for the “small-time” investors of the world.
+Bogle frowned upon unreasonably high broker fees, non-transparency, and unethical practices.
+His common-sense philosophy and disdain for corporate excess sparked a revolution that allowed millions to save for retirement.

-Bogle’s fierce advocacy for indexing was, at the time, a dramatic break from industry tradition.
-And while he faced criticism from Wall Street, he went on to become one of the most respected and renowned names in finance and someone whom Warren Buffet once called a “hero.”
+Bogle’s fierce advocacy for indexing was a dramatic break from industry tradition.
+While Bogle he faced criticism from Wall Street, he went on to become one of the most respected names in finance.
+Warren Buffet once called Jack Bogle a “hero.”

 - Select low-cost funds

 - Consider carefully the added costs of advice